Best practices to secure your tailnet

 Regularly remove API and auth keys that are no longer needed for your network.
 This prevents leaked keys being used to add unauthorized users or devices to your network.

-View existing API and auth keys from the key settings tab of the admin console, and remove those you no longer need.
+View existing API and auth keys from the Keys page of the admin console, and remove those you no longer need.
 If you are using an auth key to only authenticate a single device, consider using a one-time auth key.

 Ensure a Host header is present for HTTP services.
 Web services available in a tailnet over HTTP (not HTTPS) may be susceptible to DNS rebinding attacks, where a Tailscale node visiting a malicious web page can be triggered to run a client-side script and attack other nodes in the tailnet.
 HTTP services can detect DNS rebinding attacks by validating the Host header of incoming HTTP requests is allowlisted.